Poverty risks in 2021

-- The people who are confronted with at least one of the three situations above are considered at risk of poverty or social exclusion (AROPE) according to the European poverty indicator used in the Europe 2020 strategy.
-In 2020, this concerned 18.9% of the population.
+People who are confronted with at least one of the three situations above are considered at risk of poverty or social exclusion (AROPE) according to the European poverty indicator of the Europe 2030 strategy.
+For 2021, this was 18.8% of the population.